 Day 3 Lisbon

-At leisure.
-Perhaps visit the intricate Jerónimos Monastery, or stroll through the quirky sloping streets of the Bairro Alto district or join an optional excursion to Sintra, Cabo da Roca and Cascais.
+Perhaps visit the intricate Jerónimos Monastery, stroll through the quirky sloping streets of the Bairro Alto district or join an optional excursion to Sintra, Cabo da Roca and Cascais.

 Day 4 Lisbon to Coimbra to Oporto

 Journey north to Oporto, stopping at the historic city of Coimbra for an included tour and lunch.
 The city was once the capital of Portugal and the university here is one of the oldest in Europe.
 Continue your journey to Oporto where you'll board your ship, the Douro Queen, moored in Vila Nova de Gaia, on the south bank of the Douro.

 Your cruise continues to Régua, arriving before lunch.
 This afternoon, travel by coach to Lamego, one of the most attractive cities in Portugal.
 See the elaborate Sanctuary of Nossa Senhora dos Remédios, which is set atop nine steep terraces overlooking the town.
 There’ll be free time to explore this impressive baroque church and visit the lovely Gothic cathedral, which in parts dates back to the 12th century!
 Re-join your ship in Pinhão.

 Depart Pinhão early this morning and take in the scenery as you sail towards Vega de Térron.
 This afternoon, join an included excursion to Figueira de Castelo Rodrigo, a small medieval village with a stunning hilltop location.
 See the 18th-century baroque church and stroll around the village in your own time.
 Back on board ship look forward to a traditional Portuguese dinner.

 Day 7 Vega de Térron to Barca d'Alva